Modified Polyamine Epoxy

 View available colors in our Color Tool; you can also select and request color swatches.

 Series 130, 215, 218, 1254.
-Note: A repair kit of 201, 208 or 233 mixed with fumed silica, is available for small patching/surfacing repairs.
+Note: A repair kit of 201, with Part C fumed silica or Series 280 with fumed silica, is available for small patching/surfacing repairs.
 For more extensive repairs and additional information, contact your Tnemec representative or Tnemec Technical Services.

 Volatile Organic Compounds